Fox-ML-infrastructure/Fox-v1-infra/README.md

 FoxML Core is a high-performance research and machine learning infrastructure stack.
 It provides a reference-grade architecture for ML pipelines, quantitative workflows, reproducible experiments, and performance-optimized engineering (single-node HPC optimized; distributed HPC planned) without exposing proprietary signals or production-ready trading systems.

+**⚠️ Development Status:** This project is under **heavy active development**.
+Breaking changes may occur without notice.
+See [ROADMAP.md](ROADMAP.md) for current status, known issues, and planned fixes.

 > **Note:** Personal / academic use is AGPL-3.0. **Company / production use requires a commercial license.**